joelkuiper/yesparql/README.md

 ;; Only models can converted to RDF serializations,
 ;; You can use rdf->model to convert a ResultSet

-;; CONSTRUCT queries will return a model natively, so no conversion is required.

-;; ASK returns a boolean, as expected
+;; CONSTRUCT returns a Model, and does not need to be converted ;; ASK returns a boolean, as expected

 (def model (sparql/result->model result))